firstone/eisy-ir-poly/README.md

 ## Connect Flirc to eISY/Polisy

+###  eISY / PG3x

+Once node server is installed, nothing else needs to be done.
+Just plug-in Flirc.
+Or if already plugged in, unplug and plug back in.

+### Polisy / PG3

 At this point Flirc cannot be connected automatically and requires the following procedure:

 * SSH into your eISY/Polisy